Four businesspeople looking at a laptop

 • More creative solutions to marketing challenges

-→Related Resource: Future-Proofing Your Organization: Succession Planning Across Generations
+→ Related Resource: Future-Proofing Your Organization: Succession Planning Across Generations

-Alt text: Mature woman talking to a younger male employee at work
+Mature woman talking to a younger male employee at work

 Image Source: Shutterstock